 - 1 large egg

-- Cut in cold butter until coarse crumbs form.
+- Cut in the cold diced butter until the mixture forms coarse crumbs with pea-sized pieces.

-- Shape into an 8-inch round and cut into 8 wedges.
+- Pat dough into an 8-inch round, cut into 8 wedges, and place on the baking sheet.